Blair Braverman And Her 'Ugly Dogs' Prepare For Her First Iditarod

 But do you know Pepe, Flame and Jenga?

-They're another kind of super athlete on a one-name basis with fans — sled dogs preparing for the Iditarod.
+They're another kind of superathlete on a one-name basis with fans — sled dogs preparing for the Iditarod race.

-Blair Braverman, the team's musher, will take her team out for the very first time when the race starts Saturday, braving some 938 miles of trail across Alaska, from Anchorage to Nome.
+Blair Braverman, the team's musher, will take the dogs out for their first Iditarod when the race starts Saturday, braving some 938 miles of trail across Alaska, from Anchorage to Nome.

 1. Pepé— Blair Braverman (@BlairBraverman) January 2, 2019